(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

-Volunteering Opportunities in India
+Volunteer in India

-Would you like an affordable and safe way to travel overseas?
-Do you want to experience a new culture while enhancing your global perspective?
 Volunteering abroad in India can fulfill those desires while also making the world a better place.
 Discover many different worlds within one stunning country when you travel to India with IFRE’s life-changing programs.

-India is a country rich in history and mystique where people travel from all over the world to explore inner peace and spirituality.
+India is a country rich in history and mystique, where people travel from all over the world to explore inner peace and spirituality.

 Beautiful scenery is waiting to be discovered, from lakes to mountains to beaches.
 Warmly welcoming people and vastly diverse food round out the endless reasons to visit this fascinating country.